-Carissa Moore has established herself as a powerhouse in women’s surfing, a top competitor and world champ who’s not afraid to compete against the guys and pull moves no other women are doing in the water.
-And she does it all with a sense of humbleness and simplicity, born from her Hawaiian roots.
+Carissa Moore has established herself as a powerhouse in women's surfing, a world champ who's not afraid to compete against the guys.

-She started collecting wins at NSSA junior surf competitions and top spots at the ISA World Junior Surfing Championships, where she helped Hawaii win a team victory in 2005.
-Starting at age 12, she won four consecutive NSSA open division women’s titles.
-Everyone who saw her surf knew she was destined for greatness.
-In 2008, at age 16, she became the youngest champion at a Triple Crown of Surfing event when she won the Reef Hawaiian Pro.
+She started collecting wins at NSSA junior surf competitions and top spots at the ISA World Junior Surfing Championships, where she helped Hawaii win a team victory.
+In all, she clinched a record 11 NSSA amateur titles, and at age 16 in 2008, she became the youngest champion at a Triple Crown of Surfing event when she won the Reef Hawaiian Pro.

 In 2010, Carissa qualified for her first season on the ASP World Tour, now called the World Surf League.
-In her debut season on the tour, she won two major contests, including the Rip Curl Pro Portugal, finished third overall, and was named Rookie of the Year.
+In that debut season, she won two major contests, finished third overall and was named Rookie of the Year.
 Not bad for a 17-year-old newbie.

-The following year, Carissa was a youngster to watch on the World Tour and she lived up to her reputation, winning three events and claiming her first world title, unseating four-time defending champ Stephanie Gilmore in the process.
+The following season, Carissa was a youngster to watch on the World Tour and she lived up to her reputation, winning three events and claiming her first World crown, unseating four-time defending champ Stephanie Gilmore in the process.
 At 18, she became the youngest person – male or female – to win a surfing world title.

-Never one to turn down a challenge, that year Carissa also became the first woman to compete in Oahu’s Triple Crown of Surfing, typically an all-male event featuring the world’s top surfers.
+Never one to turn down a challenge, that year Carissa also became the first woman to compete in Oahu’s Triple Crown of Surfing, typically an all-male event featuring the world’s best surfers.

-Along the way, Carissa has also managed to put out impressive video parts and media appearances, including countless web edits and segments in films like 2006’s Shimmer and 2011’s Leave a Message.
-She starred in a 2015 documentary on ESPNW called Riss, which focused on body image issues.
+She's also put out impressive video parts and media appearances, including countless web edits and segments, and she starred in a documentary, Riss, that focused on body image issues.
 The high-profile athlete hopes she can inspire others.